Uncertainty Calibration of Multi-Label Bird Sound Classifiers: Background

 \subsubsection{Uncertainty Calibration in Audio Classification}

 Uncertainty calibration for deep audio classifiers is an emerging research area, motivated by the need for reliable confidence estimates in practical applications such as multimedia retrieval, urban sound monitoring, and bioacoustic surveys.
-While deep neural networks have achieved state-of-the-art performance in audio classification tasks~\cite{chenBEATsAudioPreTraining2022}, model calibration is not well-investigated, yet.
+While deep neural networks have achieved state-of-the-art performance in audio classification tasks~\citep{chenBEATsAudioPreTraining2023}, model calibration is not well investigated yet.

-Ye et al.~\cite{yeUncertaintyCalibrationDeep2022} provide one of the first systematic investigations of calibration methods for deep audio classifiers.
+\citet{yeUncertaintyCalibrationDeep2022} provide one of the first systematic investigations of calibration methods for deep audio classifiers.
 They benchmark the calibration methods Monte Carlo Dropout, deep ensembles, focal loss, and spectral-normalised neural Gaussian processes (SNGP) on environmental sound and music genre classification datasets.
 Their results indicate that uncalibrated models are frequently overconfident, and that SNGP in particular achieves strong calibration and computational efficiency.
 Notably, while focal loss can improve calibration, it may degrade out-of-distribution detection performance, highlighting trade-offs between calibration and other uncertainty-related objectives.

-In the context of bioacoustics, calibration is further complicated by the scarcity of strongly labelled data and the prevalence of rare species~\cite{stowell_computational_2022}.
-Rizos et al.~\cite{rizos2024propagating} propose a Bayesian variational method which propagates uncertainty (prediction and variance) using a Bayesian neural network and is used for post hoc label smoothing.
+In the context of bioacoustics, calibration is further complicated by the scarcity of strongly labelled data and the prevalence of rare species~\citep{stowell_computational_2022}. \citet{rizos2024propagating} propose a Bayesian variational method which propagates uncertainty (prediction and variance) using a Bayesian neural network and is used for post hoc label smoothing.

+To the best of our knowledge, our work is the first to benchmark calibration of state-of-the-art bioacoustic classifiers.